 Of course, you will need a cookie-cutter to make these.
 A simple circle one will do.
 If you don’t have one, then you can even use the top of a cup.

-As you are making these, you will notice that these do take a little more time to make.
-The waiting time is what takes the most.
-The actual time that you spend doing the cookies and icing isn’t so bad at all.
+As you are making these, you will notice that they do take a little more time to make.

 You will have to do the red, then let that dry for 30 minutes before doing the white section.
 Then you will have to set aside and let dry for 3 hours before even putting the black on.
 That is what takes the longest is waiting, but not the actual work itself.
 These Pokemon Ball Cookies are still pretty simple to make, so I hope that you won’t let that keep you from making them.